 **Katarina Olsson deserves some kind of eulogy.
 She's appeared in loads of Big Finish stories, can do not just different accents but different voices.
-To the extent that she's unrecognisable, which is really rare.
-She does a fine job whenever she appears and seems inexplicably not to be massively and deservedly famous.
+To the extent that she's unrecognizable, which is really rare.
+She does a fine job whenever she appears and seems inexplicable that she is not to be massively and deservedly famous.

 Saturday, February 16, 2013